13th Waffen Mountain Division of the SS Handschar (1st Croatian): Fighting Soviet troops

-Accounts differ on the fate of the division: author George Lepre says the division fought until the end of the war with Bosnians, while author George H. Stein states that in November, before fighting the Soviets, all Muslim personnel were disbanded and it became a kampfgruppe sized formation.
+Accounts differ on the fate of the division: author George Lepre says the division fought until the end of the war with Bosnians, while author George H. Stein states that in November, before fighting the Soviets, all Muslim personnel were disbanded and the associated German personnel and equipment were deployed elsewhere.
 Meanwhile, the advance of the Red Army through Belgrade and north into the formerly Hungarian-occupied Yugoslav region of Baranja made holding the line of the Danube critical for the Germans.
 In early November the Soviet troops established a bridgehead over the Danube from Apatin (in modern-day Serbia).
 From 9 November onward, the division was committed in several stages to the Eastern Front, starting with the reconnaissance battalion which went into action at Dárda west of the Apatin bridgehead on 10 November.
 They were followed by a grouping of three battalions (I/27, II/28 and II/28), an artillery battalion (III/AR 13) and pioneer support.
 Known as Kampfgruppe Hanke after their commander Hans Hanke, they moved from the Brčko bridgehead and joined a blocking position at Pélmonostor on 14 November south-west of a second Soviet bridgehead that had been established at Batina (in modern-day Croatia).
 As a result, the last Muslim SS troops left Bosnia.
 Within a week they were joined by the reconnaissance battalion, which had acquitted itself well in fighting west of Apatin.
 By 20 November, the Red Army was across the Danube in force at Batina.
 The following day Kampfgruppe Hanke was driven out of its positions when the remaining 200 troops withdrew.
 By 25 November the rest of the division was on its way from the Zagreb area.
 The remnants of Kampfgruppe Hanke were placed under command of Reichsgrenadier Division Hoch und Deutschmeister, withdrawing as far as Siklós in southern Hungary by 29 November.